-In the three months ended May 2, 2021, the Company granted 81,688 TSR Awards, which are accounted for as equity awards.
+In the six months ended August 1, 2021, the Company granted 81,688 TSR Awards, which are accounted for as equity awards.
 The market condition is determined based upon the Company's TSR benchmarked against the TSR of the S&P SPDR Semiconductor ETF (NYSE:XSD) over one, two and three year periods (one-third of the awards vesting each performance period).
-Generally, the fiscal year 2022 award recipients must be employed for the entire performance period and be an active employee at the time of vesting of the awards.
-The grant-date fair value per unit of the awards granted in the three months ended May 2, 2021 for each one, two and three year performance period was \$67.28, \$83.94 and \$95.52, respectively.
+Generally, the fiscal year 2022 TSR Award recipients must be employed for the entire performance period and be an active employee at the time of vesting of the awards.
+The grant-date fair value per unit of the TSR Awards granted in the six months ended August 1, 2021 for each one, two and three year performance period was \$67.41, \$77.99 and \$84.17, respectively.